Tangent Lie Algebras of Automorphism Groups of Free Algebras: Acknowledgments

 \section{Acknowledgments}

+The first author is supported by FAPESP grant 2024/14914-9 and CNPq grant 305196/2024-3.
 The second author would like to thank the Max Planck Institute f\"ur Mathematik for its hospitality and excellent working conditions, where some part of this work has been done.
-His research is also supported by the grant AP23486782 of the Ministry of Science and Higher Education of the Republic of Kazakhstan and by the grant No. 2025/01683-1 of FAPESP.
+His research is also supported by grant AP23486782 from the Ministry of Science and Higher Education of the Republic of Kazakhstan, as well as by FAPESP grant 2025/01683-1.